King of Kings: Java and Sumatra

 In Java and Sumatra, some monarchs, such as Kertanagara and Adityawarman, used the title of Maharajadhiraja.
+According to the royal seals, the monarchs of Pagaruyung officially used the titles Maharaja-Diraja, Sultan, and Yang Dipertuan.

 Feminine forms and usages

 The feminine form of "King of Kings" is "Queen of Queens", but some female monarchs assumed the title "Queen of Kings", while others simply used the masculine title "King of Kings".